How Likely Are Large Elections Tied?: Appendix for Section : STV and Coombs

-Therefore, to prove Theorem~\ref{thm:mrerule}, it suffices to prove that the conditions for the $0$, exponential, and polynomial cases in Theorem~\ref{thm:mrerule} are equivalent to the conditions for the $0$, exponential, and polynomial cases in Theorem~\ref{thm:union-poly} (applied to $\upoly$ and $\Pi$), respectively.
+Therefore, to prove Theorem~\ref{thm:STV-Coombs}, it suffices to prove that the conditions for the $0$, exponential, and polynomial cases in Theorem~\ref{thm:STV-Coombs} are equivalent to the conditions for the $0$, exponential, and polynomial cases in Theorem~\ref{thm:union-poly} (applied to $\upoly$ and $\Pi$), respectively.
 This follows a similar reasoning as in Step 3 of the proof of Theorem~\ref{thm:score} combined with Claim~\ref{claim:solPUTconfiguration} (ii).
-This completes the proof for Theorem~\ref{thm:mrerule}. \end{proof}
+This completes the proof of the STV part of Theorem~\ref{thm:STV-Coombs}.

+\paragraph{\bf Proof for Coombs.} As in the proof of the Coombs part of Lemma~\ref{lem:construction-STV-Coombs}, notice that Coombs uses veto in each round, and the veto score of a ranking is the plurality score of the reverse ranking.
+Therefore, the proof is similar to the STV part and the main difference is that for Coombs, when defining the pairwise score difference vectors (Definition~\ref{dfn:pairwise-difference-STV}), we use the veto rule instead of the plurality rule.
+This completes the proof of Lemma~\ref{lem:construction-STV-Coombs}. \end{proof}